louispotok/notebook/_posts/2020-07-07-accidental-superpower.md

 Or imagine if the world was slightly different, and airplanes could be only be launched and flown at above 5000 feet.
 This would meaningfully change the strategic landscape.

 A related subproblem is that he treats culture as being caused fairly mechanistically by geographic factors -- for example, the US river system tied our culture together, our available land made our culture independent and entrepreneurial, etc. There's a lot to this but I think it's too simple.

 > Cheap riverine transport grants loads of personal exposure to the concerns of others in the system, helping to ensure that everyone on the waterway network sees themselves as all in the same boat (often literally).
 That constant interaction helps a country solidify its identity and political unity in a way that no other geographic feature can.

 Is this still relevant?
 How many people ride cargo boats down the Mississippi?
 Or is the claim that this identity, once founded, persists?
 I don't find his cultural analysis particularly compelling.

 In general my view on the world is usually more complex than this, but I do find his analysis compelling.

 __Nuclear weapons__

 Zeihan mostly does not discuss nuclear weapons.
-A few times he describes countries (Sweden, South Korea) that could make a nuclear weapon "over a long weekend", but they factor very little into global strategic implications.
+A few times he describes countries (Sweden, South Korea, Taiwan) that could make a nuclear weapon "over a long weekend", but they factor very little into global strategic implications.
 For the most part, he discusses military aggression in fairly old-school terms: how would you cross this mountain pass and go over this desert, etc. I really didn't know what to think of this.

 What does aggression in the post-nuclear world look like?
 * For the US, the global naval power, we can land troops basically anywhere, fairly easily, though we are then hampered by geography in that place.